 Spring Fieldwork Off To Late Start In MinnesotaSpring fieldwork is off to a late start because of winter's stubborn grip on Minnesota.
 But yields shouldn't be hurt as long as farmers can get into their fields soon after Easter.
 Southeastern Minnesota got a fresh dusting of snow Monday.
 But fieldwork has barely begun.
 The forecast calls for below-normal temperatures with the possibility of more snow.
 Yet southern Minnesota is rapidly approaching the traditional start of its ideal period for planting corn.

 Climate Scientists To Lawmakers: Plan For More Extreme WeatherLast year was Minnesota's warmest year on record, surpassing 2011 when Moorhead had a heat index of 134 degrees.

-University of Minnesota climatologist Mark Seely said it's a little too early to use the "D" word, but we've gone six weeks without a decent rain.
+Are We On The Verge Of A Drought?University of Minnesota climatologist Mark Seely said it's a little too early to use the "D" word, but we've gone six weeks without a decent rain.